Cape Town. You are incredible.

 Lion’s Head formerly known as Leeuwen Kop in the 17th Century by the Dutch as they believed that it (and nearly Signal Hill – Leeuwen Staart) together resembled the shape of a crouching lion.
 By contrast the English called the peak Sugar Loaf – so I suppose it all goes down to how imaginative you are and if you’re a fan of animals or sugar!

-Lion’s Head is one of Cape Towns favourite hikes, and it takes around a 1-2 hours to hike to reach the summit, from which it offers magnificent views across Cape Town itself and out towards Robben Island in the Atlantic Ocean.
+The Lion’s Head Hike is one of Cape Towns favourites, and it takes around a 1-2 hours to hike to reach the summit, from which it offers magnificent views across Cape Town itself and out towards Robben Island in the Atlantic Ocean.
 Sunrise and sunset are some of the best times to hike; and if you are looking for a quick way back down, Paragliders use this as a take off point!
 Also – there are lots of companies offer guided tours, but the trail itself is easy to find: just take a taxi/uber to the Lions Head parking lot and follow the well marked signs up to the top.
 If you are heading down after sunset, be sure you batter is charged on your phone for light, or be sure to carry a headtorch.
 (They’re actually super cheap and are one of my top buys for backpackers!)

 Known as one of the most upmarket areas in Cape Town, Camps Bay and its namesake beach is a definite crowd-pleaser.
 I mean, fine white sand, natural rock swimming pool and views of the Twelve Apostles mountains – what’s not to love?!
 Fine seafood restaurants and cosmopolitan cocktail bars line the beachfront; and there is even a boutique fashion mall for the discerning shopper (although if shopping here, be prepared to splash some cash!)